postnubilaphoebus/cell_gui/README.md

 # 🧬 3D Cell Annotation GUI

 This GUI is designed to support **manual annotation of cells in 3D grayscale microscopy images**.
 It allows users to draw, edit, and manage regions of interest (ROIs) corresponding to individual cells across image volumes.
 Whether you're working with raw microscopy data or analyzing heatmap outputs from a neural network, this tool is optimized for **dense, efficient 3D cell annotation**.
+Crucially, it structurally guarantees safe editing in such scenarios, as inactive neighboring cell IDs are protected from overwriting.

 ---